-- the school is aware of and complies with the Local Authority's arrangements to promote co-operation between itself, the school and relevant partners and organisations who are engaged in activities relating to children - the school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children there is a clear accountability for the commissioning and / or provision of services designed to safeguard and promote the welfare of children - there is a senior board level lead to take leadership responsibility for the school's safeguarding arrangements (e.g. nominated governor) - the school has a child protection policy and procedures in place.
+- the school is aware of and complies with the Local Authority's arrangements to promote co-operation between itself, the school and relevant partners and organisations who are engaged in activities relating to children - the school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children there is a clear accountability for the commissioning and / or provision of services designed to safeguard and promote the welfare of children - there is a senior board level lead to take leadership responsibility for the school's safeguarding arrangements.
+The nominated Governor is Cheryl Govan and the Chair of Governors is Jane Pepper. - the school has a child protection policy and procedures in place.
 They are in accordance with government guidance and refer to locally agreed inter-agency procedures put in place by the NYSCP, are updated annually, and available publicly either via the school or college website or by other means there is recognition of the expertise that staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy - the child protection policy and procedures are provided to and read by all staff, including temporary staff and volunteers, on induction. - all staff read at least part one of KCSIE 2020 and all leaders and staff who work directly with children read Annex A of KCSIE 2020 - mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of - all staff undertake appropriate child protection training - a senior member of the school's leadership team is designated to take lead responsibility for safeguarding and child protection (Designated Safeguarding Lead).
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy - the child protection policy and procedures are provided to and read by all staff, including temporary staff and volunteers, on induction.
+A record of this is kept by the School Business Manager - all staff read at least part one of KCSIE 2020 and all leaders and staff who work directly with children read Annex A of KCSIE 2020 - mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of - all staff undertake appropriate child protection training - a senior member of the school's leadership team is designated to take lead responsibility for safeguarding and child protection (Designated Safeguarding Lead).
 This is explicit in the DSL's job description (Annex B KCSIE) and the need for a deputy DSL is reviewed - the DSL has the appropriate authority and the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children